austinkral/austinkral/README.md

 I'm a third year undergraduate studying Cognitive Science & Computer Science @ The University of Georgia.

-🧠 💾 👁️

 Currently,
-- I'm conducting research in the Department of Psychology as a member of the <a href="https://research.franklin.uga.edu/visual-perception-laboratory/" target="_blank">Visual Perception Laboratory</a> and
+- I'm conducting research in the Department of Psychology as a member of the <a href="https://research.franklin.uga.edu/visual-perception-laboratory/" target="_blank">Visual Perception Laboratory</a> 🧠 💾 👁️
-- Creating a <a href="https://www.austinkral.com/persistence-of-vision#1" target="_blank">series of photographs</a> inspired by ecological psychology and biosemiotics.

-🌱 🐜 🔍
+- Creating a <a href="https://www.austinkral.com/persistence-of-vision#1" target="_blank">series of photographs</a> inspired by ecological psychology and biosemiotics 🌱 🐜 🔍

 Follow my <a href="https://www.instagram.com/austinkral/" target="_blank">work</a>!